 Evangelical Mission Society in Germany

-The PC(USA) also relates to the Conference of European Churches (CEC), a regional ecumenical organization.
-The movement that led to the creation of the CEC dates back to the period of the Cold War, when a group of church leaders brought into conversation churches in European countries separated by different political, economic and social systems.
+The Conference of European Churches is a regional ecumenical organization.
+The movement that led to the creation of the CEC dates back to the Cold War, when a group of church leaders brought into conversation churches in European countries separated by different political, economic and social systems.
 CEC has sought to build bridges not only between Eastern and Western Europe but also been between minority and majority churches and between Christians of different confessional traditions.